shawes/ang-moh-in-the-east/_drafts/bedok-central-soto-ayam.md

 author: steve
 ---

-It was a rainy day and I found myself in Bedok (doing a carousell exchange).
-I felt like something soupy and as I walked into the Bedok Interchange hawker centre Inspirasi caught my eye.
-Specifically, the $2.50 price for soto ayam.
-How could I resist trying?
-I walked up and ordered a bowl and added a begedil, which was served in haste.
-I glanced back behind me and I took my bowl and suddenly there were 20 people queuing.
-I did not realise how popular this stall was, I just lucked out today I suppose.
+On this rainy, overcast January day I found myself in Bedok MRT (undertaking a carousell exchange).
+Rainy days tend to elicit thoughts of something warm and soupy.
+Walking into the fenced off for COVID, Bedok Interchange hawker centre, the sign of Inspirasi immediately caught my eye.
+Specifically, the $2.50 price tag as advertised for the soto ayam.
+How could I resist?
+I promptly walked up and ordered a bowl, adding a begedil on the side.
+You can tell this hawker stall is a well oiled machine, everyone has defined roles and the service is amazingly prompt.
+As I took my bowl I turned around and suddenly there were 20 people queuing behind me for Insprasi's fare.
+I did not realise how popular this stall was, I must have lucked out with my timing.
+However, the pace of service at Inspirasi means queueing must not be too much of an issue.

+![Begedil](/assets/images/bedok-central-soto-ayam-2.jpg "Begedil")

-The first thing I ate was the begedil.
-I cannot resist these little fried pockets of spiced potato and this one didn't let me down.
+The first thing I ate was the begedil, a little entree for the main course.
+I cannot resist buying these little fried pockets of spiced potato when I see them.
+And this begedil didn't let me down.
 So good.

-![Begedil](/assets/images/bedok-central-soto-ayam-2.jpg "Begedil")

-The soup itself is delicious.
+When I order with soto ayam, I prefer to let it soak in the soup for a while and absorb the extra flavours.
+The soup itself is delicious, the foundations of the dish.
 Not too oily, not too salty, not too grainy, just a moreish chicken and tumeric flavour.
+Satisfying rainy day food.

 ![Rice cakes](/assets/images/bedok-central-soto-ayam-3.jpg "Rice cakes")

-The rice cakes taste so fresh, almost creamy in texture, and they feel lower in calories than noodles, even if that's not the case.
+The rice cakes (I'm not sure if they are called ketupat, lontong, or nasi impit) taste so fresh, almost creamy in texture.
+There's also an added bonus in that the rice cakes feel lower in calories than noodles, even if that's not the case.
 Mind over matter.
-The chicken is tender, melting in your mouth, even if there is not a lot of it.
-The beansprouts are crunchy, which is how I prefer them to be, adding texture to the dish.
+The chicken is the soup tender, melting off the bone and in your mouth.
+The bean sprouts are crunchy, which is how I prefer them to be, adding texture to the dish.

+![Empty bowl](/assets/images/bedok-central-soto-ayam-4.jpg "Empty bowl")

-The bowl was so good I finished all of the soup.
+The soto ayam was so good I left a clean bowl behind.
 Definitely a stall worth checking out for some great malay food.

-![Empty bowl](/assets/images/bedok-central-soto-ayam-4.jpg "Empty bowl")

 **Price:** $2.50 (+ 50c for begedil)